jlap11/gestabiz/API_REFERENCE.md

 supabase secrets set FROM_EMAIL=noreply@yourdomain.com
 ```

-This API documentation provides a comprehensive reference for all backend interactions in AppointmentPro.
+This API documentation provides a comprehensive reference for all backend interactions in Bookio.
 Use it as a guide for implementing new features or troubleshooting existing functionality.